Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 ### `app.CLIText`

-Contains user-facing console messages and menus.
-Several department job menus remain placeholders. `AdminMenu` and `LocalAdminMenu` display the first service-menu screens.
-The admin menu is now connected to the first service workflow for option `1`; the remaining options are labels only.
+Contains user-facing console messages and menus. `AdminMenu` displays five parent options: Requests, User, Security, Logs, and Logout. `LocalAdminMenu` currently displays only its heading.
+The nested `RequestMenu` is empty, and no menu option currently executes a business service.

 ### `app.Menu`

-`MenuFlow` validates numeric menu input and returns a valid selected option. `MenuValues` carries the selected option and the current user's role from `MenuController` to `ServiceController`.
+`MenuFlow` validates numeric menu input and returns a valid selected option. `MenuValues` carries `parentKonext`, `userRole`, and `childKontext` from `MenuController` to `ServiceController`; the child context is currently always 0.

 ### `app.Repository`